Ebere-Azubuike/Students-Learning-Performance/README.md

 # Students-Learning-Performance using Power BI
-This project explains students' learning performance (Online or E-learning in focus) before and after the pandemic.
+This project explains students' learning performance before and after the pandemic.

+Before the pandemic we had more of physical classes, however during and after the pandemic we had more of online classes

 A total of 1000 students were surveyed through a questionnaire.
 Actionable insights from the data were to used to address some specific questions